ronnyml/snowplow-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 <a name="installation"/>
 ## 3. Installation

-First, checkout the Snowplow repository and navigate to the StorageLoader root:
+To build the StorageLoader yourself, checkout the Snowplow repository and navigate to the StorageLoader root:

     $ git clone git://github.com/snowplow/snowplow.git
     $ cd snowplow/4-storage/storage-loader

-StorageLoader depends on some Postgres libraries being installed to talk to Redshift.
-You will need to install this first:

-    $ sudo aptitude install libpq-dev

-Now you are ready to install the application on your system:

-    $ bundle install --deployment
+    $ ./build.sh

 Check it worked okay:

-    $ bundle exec bin/snowplow-storage-loader --version
+    $ ./deploy/snowplow-storage-loader --version
-    snowplow-storage-loader 0.0.4
+    snowplow-storage-loader 0.5.0

 <a name="configuration"/>
 ## 4. Configuration